 - first published in The Mammoth Book of Roman Whodunnits, edited by Mike Ashley.

 - previously circulated exclusively to purchasers of the Michael Jecks Conway Stewart pen.

-Now republished by Endeavour Press, all five of my short stories which are not based on my 'Templar' series, available in one book.
+All five of my short stories which are not based on my 'Templar' series are now available in one book.
 They range over time from the Roman period, through Jacobean, to the present day, with crime, thriller and horror stories designed to enthral: